AbhinavA10/ML-courses/Data-Analysis/DataSci Notes.md

 - Connection Objects -- for DB connections and managing transactions
 - Cursor Objects -- for performing DB queries

-# Week 2
+# Week 2 - Data Wrangling
 Data preprocessing: converting data from 'raw' form, to another format in order to prepare data for further analysis
 - aka data cleaning, data wrangling

 Handling missing values:
 - can drop the variable (column), or simply drop the entry
+    - only drop the column if many values are missing
-- could also replace missing data with average of the column, or most frequent (e.g for categorial values)
+- could also replace missing data with average of the column, or most frequent (e.g for categorial values).
+See ipython notebook `2`
-- could leave the data as is
+- could leave the data as is (not likely going to be doing this)

 Pandas data types and conversion https://pbpython.com/pandas_dtypes.html

 Data can bias model to weigh one attribute more than the other, simply because of it's range. e.g. age vs income.
-- To avoid this, we can `normalize`: simple feature scaling (old/max), min-max (old-min/range), z-score (old-mu/sigma)
+- To avoid this, we can `normalize` by:
+    - simple feature scaling (old/max) --> will range from 0 to 1
+    - min-max (old-min/range) -->
+    - z-score (old-mu/sigma) -->

 Binning data:
 - create bins using `np.linspace`